COREi64/MasterTracker-1541-Drive-Enhancement/README.md

 The MasterTracker device was a collaboration between three individuals from the Commodore community.
 - Wes256 provided the use of the design schematics for the DTD (digital track display) and the DLD (density level display).
 - As a paid contractor and team collaboration member, DDI provided all the PCB design/layup work as well as providing circuits for the other functional elements contained in the MasterTracker design (outside of the DTD and DLD).
-Development/test boards were also layed up by DDI.
+Development and test boards were created in eCAD by DDI.
 - COREi64 100 percent funded, built and tested in collaboration with the other above noted contributors.
 Captive pin UC2 tap was designed by COREi64.
 - Creative input is shared between DDI and COREi64 on the MasterTracker project.
 Acceptance of the final design was executed by COREi64.